 Veganize it: For the sweetness of chocolate minus the milkfat, try vegan Endangered Species bars instead of the cruel classics.

 It sounds like the most innocent ingredient, but like the super-sweet scenes that open the most frightening horror films, confectioner’s glaze comes with a terrifying story.
 That supposedly tempting topping on candies is actually made from the secretions of an insect known as Kerria lacca.
 Included in the cruel concoction that is made from the “lac” that the insects produce are parts of the bodies of Kerria lacca who have died.
 This morbid glaze is found on popular candies including many jelly beans, hard candies, and some chocolates.

-Veganize it: For a cruelty-free sweet and sour candy to toss into treat bags, try perfectly vegan Halloween classic, Smarties.
+Veganize it: For a cruelty-free sweet and sour candy, try the perfectly vegan Halloween classic, Smarties.

-If we told costumed Halloween visitors that we were giving them the bodies of slaughtered cows, they would likely scream “trick” instead of smiling for a “treat,” yet that is exactly what many are handing out on the holiday.
+If people knew they’ve long been given the bodies of slaughtered cows as Halloween treats, they would likely scream out in horror.
 Gelatin is made from the bones, horns, boiled skin, and tendons of dead animals, including pigs and cows.
 After suffering a cruel death as part of the meat industry, the animals’ bodies are then further decimated … and made into the scariest candy imaginable.
 Candy corn, Junior Mints, and most sweets containing marshmallows hide this frightening ingredient that we think should be subject to a warning label.

 Veganize it: For a happy Halloween, stick with vegan versions for holiday treats, like Dark Crisp Mint bars from Alter Eco.